Anvei/MarkDown/Android开发/ContentProvider.md

     - **检查权限**
     ```java
     /**
-    * #ContextCompat类, @return PERMISSION_GRANTED if you have the permission,
+    * #Class ContextCompat, @return PERMISSION_GRANTED if you have the permission,
     * or PERMISSION_DENIED if not.
     */
     public static int checkSelfPermission(Context context, String permission)